-If the respondent is hesitant about responding to the interview or asks what the data will be used for, explain that the information you collect will remain confidential, no individual names will be used for any purpose, and all information will be grouped together to write a report.
-Also, you should never mention other interviews or show completed questionnaires to the supervisor or field editor in front of a respondent or any other person.
+If the respondent is hesitant for interview or asks question, what the data will be used for, explain that the information collected will remain confidential andno individual names will be disclosed or .
+All information will be used in consolidated form for planning and policy making.
+For their satisfaction, you should never mention other interviews or show completed questionnaires to the supervisor or field editor in front of a respondent or any other person.